MillionConcepts/wwu_spec/README.md

 VISOR was created by:

-* Michael St. Clair and Chase Million-- software development and UX design
+* Michael St. Clair and Chase Million -- software development and UX design
 * Melissa Rice -- research and requirements design

 VISOR is based on an older tool developed by Kyle Mellander with significant